altaywtf/htw-js/README.md

 > This repository contains the path I follow while trying to gain an intermediate understanding and knowledge of Javascript.

-##Week One
+##Part One
-I started to my journey by reading [Eloquent Javascript](http://eloquentjavascript.net/) by Marijn Haverbeke.
+I started to my journey by reading the first six parts of [Eloquent Javascript](http://eloquentjavascript.net/) by Marijn Haverbeke.

 I'm also trying to solve some challanges on [Codewars](www.codewars.com).

-##Week Two
+##Part Two
-This week, I decided to take a look at NodeJS.
+In the second week, I decided to take a look at NodeJS.

 First, I've read [The Art of Node by Max Ogden](https://github.com/maxogden/art-of-node#) and then I take a look at the [LearnYouNode](https://www.github.com/workshopper/learnyounode) exercies on [nodeschool](http://nodeschool.io/).

+Then I've read the parts about Node, Express and MongoDB of [MEAN Machine](https://leanpub.com/mean-machine), a satisfactory book for introduction to MEAN stack, written by [scotch.io](http://scotch.io) team.

+##Part Three
+Since I want to learn and build things with React, and MEAN Machine is doing the front-end jobs with Angular, I decided to skip rest of it for now.